Ascent of Mont Ventoux: Contents

 Petrarch's letter is addressed to his former confessor, Dionigi di Borgo San Sepolcro.
 It says he ascended the mountain with his brother Gherardo and two servants exactly ten years after they had left Bologna.
 They began at the village of Malaucène at the foot of the mountain.
 On the way up, they met an old shepherd who said he had climbed the mountain some fifty years before, finding only rocks and brambles and that no one else had done it before or since.
 The brothers continued, Gherardo continuing up the ridge they were following, Petrarch ever trying for an easier, if longer, path.
 At the top, they found a peak called Filiolus, "Little Son"; Petrarch reflected on the past ten years and the waste of his earthly love for Laura.
 They looked out from that spot, seeing the Rhone and the Cévennes, but not the Pyrenees (which are 200 miles away).
-At this point, Petrarch sat down, opened Augustine's Confessions, and immediately came upon "People are moved to wonder by mountain peaks, by vast waves of the sea, by broad waterfalls on rivers, by the all-embracing extent of the ocean, by the revolutions of the stars.
-But in themselves, they are uninterested."
+At this point, Petrarch sat down, opened Augustine's Confessions, and immediately came upon "And men go about to wonder at the heights of the mountains, and the mighty waves of the sea, and the wide sweep of rivers, and the circuit of the ocean, and the revolution of the stars, but themselves they consider not."
 Petrarch fell silent on the trip down, reflecting on the vanity of human wishes and the nobility of uncorrupted human thought.
 When they arrived back in the village in the middle of the night, Petrarch wrote this letter "hastily and extemporaneously" - or so he says.